cs50nestm/web/runoff/README.md

   <details>
     <summary>Hints</summary>
     <ul>
-<li>Recall that a tie happens if every candidate still in the election has the same number of votes.
-Note, too, that the is_tie function takes an argument min, which is the smallest number of votes any candidate currently has.
+<li data-marker="*">Recall that a tie happens if every candidate still in the election has the same number of votes.
+Note, too, that the <code class="highlighter-rouge">is_tie</code> function takes an argument min, which is the smallest number of votes any candidate currently has.
 How might you use that information to determine if the election is a tie (or, conversely, not a tie)?</li>

 </ul>
 </details>